BuloZB/BuloCloudSentinel/SECURITY.md

 To report a security vulnerability, please follow these steps:

 1. **Do not disclose the vulnerability publicly** until it has been addressed by the maintainers.
-2. Email your findings to [security@bulocloud.com](mailto:security@bulocloud.com).
+2. Email your findings to [security@bulo.cloud](mailto:security@bulo.cloud).
 If possible, encrypt your message with our PGP key.
 3. Include the following information in your report:
    - Description of the vulnerability
    - Steps to reproduce the issue